xigxog/kubefox/docs/quickstart.md

     info    Please make sure your workstation has Docker installed (https://docs.docker.com/engine/install) info    and that KubeFox is installed (https://docs.kubefox.io/install) on your Kubernetes cluster.

-    info    If you don't have a Kubernetes cluster you can run one locally with Kind (https://kind.sigs.k8s.io) info    to experiment with KubeFox.
+    info    If you don't have a Kubernetes cluster you can run one locally with kind (https://kind.sigs.k8s.io) info    to experiment with KubeFox.

     info    Fox needs a place to store the KubeFox Component images it will build, normally info    this is a remote container registry.
-However, if you only want to use KubeFox info    locally with Kind you can skip this step.
+However, if you only want to use KubeFox info    locally with kind you can skip this step.
-    Are you only using KubeFox with local Kind cluster? [y/N] y Enter the Kind cluster's name (default 'kind'): kubefox-demo
+    Are you only using KubeFox with local kind cluster? [y/N] y Enter the kind cluster's name (default 'kind'): kind

     info    Configuration successfully written to '/home/xadhatter/.config/kubefox/config.yaml'.